JaredTrOr/scholar-api-automation/README.md

 ---

 ## 🎯 Project purpose
 Automate the integration of profile and publication data for the Innovation Center's into the institution's research database using Google Scholar (via SerpApi).
-The automation replaces manual collection and entry, improves data freshness and reproducibility, and centralizes documentation and version control on GitHub.
+The automation replaces manual collection and entry, improves data freshness and centralizes documentation and version control on GitHub.

 ---